fansoro/fansoro.org/storage/pages/documentation/welcome.md

 ---
 title: Welcome
-description: Documentation for Morfy Developers and Morfy Users.
+description: Documentation for Fansoro Developers and Fansoro Users.
 template: documentation
 ---

-Morfy is a simple and light-weighted Content Management System written in PHP!
+Fansoro is a simple and light-weighted Content Management System written in PHP!